 - Approximately 4.5 km southwest of Ganges.

-- End of Mount Belcher Heights Road - No
+- Mount Belcher Heights Road. (no through

 - Area of mostly rural, residential and

 - Hospital, schools and RCMP station on the